Kerala backwaters: Literature

 Two prominent writers in the region are Thakazhi Sivasankara Pillai and Arundhati Roy.

-Thakazhi Sivasankara Pillai, (1912–1999), the Padmabhusan and Jnanpith and Sahitya Akedemi award-winning writer, was born in Thakazhi village in Alappuzha district.
+Thakazhi Sivasankara Pillai (1912–1999), the Padmabhusan and Jnanpith and Sahitya Akademi award-winning writer, was born in Thakazhi village in Alappuzha district.
 He wrote in Malayalam.
 His novel Chemmeen has been translated into most Indian languages and several foreign languages.

 Arundhati Roy (born 1961) was brought up in Ayemenem near Kottayam, and her Booker Prize–winning The God of Small Things is set in Kerala.

 Movies

 A number of movies were filmed in the backwaters around Alleppey and other parts of the state.